RebornTrack970/MindustryAU/MindustryAU-Chapter8.md

 “Come on, come on!” said the Upper Commander.

-“Shield down!” said the Pilot.
+“Shields down!” said the Pilot.

 “Continue!” ordered the Upper Commander.